dgarmat/expectdata/README.md

 Expectdata is an R package that makes it easy to check assumptions about a data frame before conducting analyses.
 Below is a concise tour of some of the things expectdata can do for you.

+Note: [assertR](https://github.com/ropensci/assertr) is an ropensci project that aims to have similar functionality.
+Pros and cons haven't been evaluated yet, but ropensci is a big pro for assertR.

 Check for unexpected duplication
 --------------------------------